 Sometimes when you’re cooking up a storm in the kitchen for the family, a measuring cup comes up among the missing- leaving you desperately searching through the drawer or cupboards- or staring at the measuring spoons and quickly doing some math in your head.
-Here are some simple Charts that will take the effort out of baking so you can reduce your recipe or double it with ease.
+Here are some simple measuring equivalents charts that will take the effort out of baking so you can reduce your recipe or double it with ease.

 Reducing a Recipe in Half